raspberrypilearning/make-crumble-robot-head/en/step_3.md

 Note: Once the servo becomes fixed inside your project, it is very hard to get to this fixing screw.

 --- /task ---

+Now that the horn is fixed in the correct rotation position, you are ready tomake the pushrod mechanism.